ShoaibBinMasud/soft-rank-energy-and-applications/README.md

 - cvxopt=1.2.0
 - pandas=0.23.4
 ## How to run the code
+1. To reproduce the MNIST results:
+        - Figure 1(b)- run 'mnist_figures_geneartion.py'
+        - Figure 1(a)- use lossType = 'mmd' and run 'mnist_figures_geneartion.py'
+        - Figure 1(c)- use lossType = 'mmd' and run 'mnist_figures_geneartion.py'
+2. To fully reproduce knockoff figures
 To reproduce the figures: for MNIST image: run mnist_figures_generation.py and for knockoff results run knockoff_figures_generation.py
 ## Demo notebooks
 - [Examples/MNIST_generaion.ipynb](https://github.com/ShoaibBinMasud/soft-rank-energy-and-applications/blob/main/Examples/MNIST_generaion.ipynb) A usage example of sRE  as the loss to generate MNIST digits is available in the form of a Jupyter Notebook.